Dr. Jennifer Slate smiles into the camera.

 FRESHWATER SPONGE TAXONOMY:

 Although common in aquatic habitats in the Midwest, freshwater sponges are understudied due to lack of knowledge of the microscopic features that allow species to be differentiated.
 Thus, students and I are collecting sponges from local rivers, lakes, and wetlands and quantifying the variation in morphological characteristics.
 In addition, we are identifying to species the freshwater sponges held in the Field Museum of Natural History’s collection.
 Currently, the Field Museum’s freshwater sponge collection is difficult for the research community to access, because the majority of their specimens have not been identified to species.
-My students are currently making microscope slides of Field Museum specimens and measuring microscopic features useful in the taxonomic identification of species.
+My students are making microscope slides of Field Museum specimens and measuring microscopic features useful in the taxonomic identification of species.

 FLORA AND FAUNA OF SPHAGNUM BOGS:

 The majority of wetland habitat in the Midwest has been drained for agriculture and development.
 Of the wetlands that remain, quaking bogs are among the most unique and beautiful.
-Plants- even tamarack trees- grow on a floating mat of Sphagnum moss, which rises and falls with water levels.
+Plants- even tamarack trees- grow on floating mats of Sphagnum moss, which rise and fall with water levels.
 Microscopic organisms, about which little is known, also live on the floating moss.
 These small flora and fauna include sponges, a primitive animal that is well studied in oceans but not in freshwater habitats.
 Species new to science, including single-celled protists such as algae and amoebae, have also been recently discovered living on Sphagnum.
-Students and I recently characterized the microscopic flora and fauna living on Sphagnum moss.
+Students and I characterized the microscopic flora and fauna living on Sphagnum moss.
 In addition to collecting modern samples of Sphagnum from bogs in Illinois, Wisconsin and Indiana, we examined Sphagnum samples collected for over one hundred years that are held in the Field Museum of Natural History’s collection.

 Room BBH 358F